salesforce/DialogStudio/README.md

 2. Original dataset licenses: For reference, we also put the original available licenses for each dataset into their respective dataset folders.
 3. Code: Our codebase is under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 For detailed licensing information, please refer to the specific licenses accompanying the datasets.
-If you utilize datasets from DialogStudio, we kindly request that you cite our work.
+It is important to familiarize yourself with these terms as we do not assume responsibility for licensing issues.

 # Citation
 The data and code in this repository is mostly developed for or derived from the paper below.
-Please cite it if you find the repository helpful.
+If you utilize datasets from DialogStudio, we kindly request that you cite both the original work and our own.

 ```
 @misc{zhang2023dialogstudio,
       title={DialogStudio: Towards Richest and Most Diverse Unified Dataset Collection for Conversational AI},